automating-presentations/slide2mp4/README.md

 ../tools/lexicon-generate.sh test-dic.txt test-slides.txt test-sample-lexicon.pls
 ```

 You can convert the existing lexicon file to a dictionary file with the following command.
 Please note that if the word and pronounciation in your lexicon file contain spaces and tabs, the spaces and tabs will be removed.
-If you want to use the existing dictionary files, please refer to [slide2mp4-dictionary](https://github.com/automating-presentations/slide2mp4-dictionary).
+If you would like to use the existing dictionary files, please refer to [slide2mp4-dictionary](https://github.com/automating-presentations/slide2mp4-dictionary).
 ```
 cd slide2mp4/test
 ../tools/lexicon2dic.sh test-lexicon.pls test-sample-dic.txt